MahmoudKamal01/barq-devops-subnet-task/README.md

 #### Using Pre-built Image

-Run the pre-built Docker image, mapping your data folder to the container:
+Run the pre-built Docker image, mapping your data folder (folder that contains the excel data file e.g ip_data.xlsx) to the container:

 ```bash
 docker run --rm -v "/path/to/your/data/folder:/app" mahmoudkamalaldeen/subnet_analyzer ip_data.xlsx